Wonchan-Kim/Obsidian_CS/School/CMPT454/ASGN3.md

-<div><center><h1>Assignment 3</h1></center></div> <div><center><h3>Wonchan Kim 301449586</h3></center></div>
+<div><center><h1>Assignment 3</h1></center></div> <p><strong>Question 1</strong></p>

-Q1
-1.
+<p><strong>1.</strong><br>
-   P1: Value = 1, PageLSN = 10 : P1 was updated by T1 at LSN 10 and marked as steal, meaning it was flushed to disk at that moment.
-Subsequent updates were in the memory but not stolen.
+P1: Value = 1, PageLSN = 10.
+P1 was updated by T1 at LSN 10 and marked as steal, meaning it was flushed to disk at that moment.
+Subsequent updates to P1 were kept in memory but were not stolen.<br><br>

-   P2: Value = 3, PageLSN = 70: P2 was updated by T2 at LSN 70 and marked as steal, flushing the value 3 to the disk.
+P2: Value = 3, PageLSN = 70.
+P2 was updated by T2 at LSN 70 and marked as steal, flushing the value 3 to disk.<br><br>

-   P3: Value = 0, PageLSN = 0: P3 was updated at LSN 50 and 90 but was never stolen, so the disk retains the initial value.
+P3: Value = 0, PageLSN = 0.
+P3 was updated at LSN 50 and 90 but was never stolen, so the disk retains the initial value 0.<br><br>

-   No, the state is incorrect, as the database is in an inconsistent state.
-T3 committed LSN 80, so P3 should reflect T3's update but the disk has value 0.
-T1 and T2 are uncommitted but their partial updates are on the disk due to the steal.
-It contains uncommitted updates from T1 and T2, violating Atomicity.
-It also misses the committed update form T3, violating durability.
+This crash-time state is not the correct final database state from a transactional point of view.
+T3 committed at LSN 80, so P3 should reflect T3’s update, but the disk still has value 0.
+T1 and T2 are uncommitted, but their partial updates are already on disk due to steal.
+Thus the state contains uncommitted updates from T1 and T2, violating Atomicity, and it misses the committed update from T3, violating Durability.<br><br>

-   The correct state should only reflect the effects of the committed transactions.
-T1 and T2 must be aborted, reverting their changes to the initial value.
+The correct state should only reflect the effects of committed transactions.
+T1 and T2 must be aborted, reverting their changes to the initial values, and T3’s committed update on P3 should be preserved:<br>
-   P1: Value = 0 (initial value, T1 aborted)
+&nbsp;&nbsp;P1: Value = 0 (initial value, T1 aborted)<br>
-   P2: Value = 0 (Initial value, T2 aborted)
+&nbsp;&nbsp;P2: Value = 0 (initial value, T2 aborted)<br>
-   P3: Value = 1(Initial Value 0 + T3's update at LSN 50, T3 was committed)
+&nbsp;&nbsp;P3: Value = 1 (initial value 0 plus T3’s update at LSN 50, T3 committed)</p>

+<p><strong>2.</strong><br>
-2. DPT = {(P2, recLSN = 20)}, at P1 had been stolen at LSN 10 so it is clean, and P2 was updated at LSN 20.
+DPT at the checkpoint: { (P2, recLSN = 20) }.
+P1 had been stolen at LSN 10, so it was clean at the checkpoint.
+P2 was first updated at LSN 20, so recLSN(P2) = 20.</p>

+<p><strong>3.</strong><br>
-3. DPT at crash time : {(P3, recLSN = 50), (P1, recLSN = 60)} represents the dirty pages in the buffer pool right before the crash.
-P3 was dirtied at 50, P1 was dirtied again at 60.
-P2 was flushed at 70 and not updated subsequently, so it was clean at the crash time.
+DPT at crash time: { (P3, recLSN = 50), (P1, recLSN = 60) }.
+This set represents the dirty pages in the buffer pool right before the crash.
+P3 became dirty at LSN 50, and P1 became dirty again at LSN 60.
+P2 was flushed at LSN 70 and not updated afterwards, so it was clean at the crash time.</p>

+<p><strong>4.</strong><br>
-4. DPT at the end of Analysis phase: {(P2, recLSN = 20), (P3, recLSN = 50), (P1, recLSN = 60)}:
-   Analysis starts with the checkpoint DPT P2.
-It scans the log forward.
-It adds P3 at LSN50 and P1 at LSN 60.
+DPT at the end of the Analysis phase: { (P2, recLSN = 20), (P3, recLSN = 50), (P1, recLSN = 60) }.
+Analysis starts from the checkpoint DPT, which initially contains P2.
+It then scans the log forward: it adds P3 when it sees the update at LSN 50 and adds P1 when it sees the update at LSN 60.
+Because the log does not indicate that P2 was later flushed and became clean, Analysis conservatively keeps P2 in the DPT.</p>

+<p><strong>5.</strong><br>
-5. The reason why DPT is different: The analysis phase reconstructs the table based on the log records.
-It can't guarantee that the DPT is identical because the log does not explicitly record when a clean page is written to disk.
-The analysis phase conservatively assumes P2 is still dirty, whereas the actual memory knew it was clean.
+The DPT at crash time and the DPT after Analysis are different because the Analysis phase reconstructs the DPT using only the log records and the checkpoint.
+The log does not explicitly record when a page becomes clean on disk, so Analysis cannot know that P2 was flushed at LSN 70 and became clean.
+It therefore conservatively assumes that P2 is still dirty, whereas the actual in-memory DPT at crash time knew that P2 was clean and no longer needed to be in the DPT.</p>

-6. After redo:
+<p><strong>6.</strong><br>
+After the Redo phase, the disk page contents are:<br>
+&nbsp;&nbsp;P1: Value = 3, PageLSN = 100<br>
-   P1: value = 3, pageLSN = 100
+&nbsp;&nbsp;P2: Value = 3, PageLSN = 70<br>
-   P2: value =3 , pageLSN = 70
-   P3: value = 2, pageLSN = 90
+&nbsp;&nbsp;P3: Value = 2, PageLSN = 90<br>
-7. Undo:
-   P1: value = 0, P2: value = 0, P3: value = 1.
-   This result is correct as T3 committed while T1 and T2 aborted.
+Redo re-applies only those updates whose effects may be missing on disk (based on the DPT and PageLSN checks).
+This causes the latest updates to P1 and P3 to be repeated, while P2 already reflects its latest update at LSN 70 and is not modified further.</p>

+<p><strong>7.</strong><br>
+After the Undo phase, the final page contents are:<br>
+&nbsp;&nbsp;P1: Value = 0<br>
+&nbsp;&nbsp;P2: Value = 0<br>
+&nbsp;&nbsp;P3: Value = 1<br>
+This result is correct because T3 committed, so its update to P3 must remain, while T1 and T2 are losers and must be completely undone.
+Undo rolls back all updates from T1 and T2, restoring P1 and P2 to their initial values and leaving only T3’s committed update on P3.</p>

+<p><strong>8.</strong><br>
-8. T3 will be considered a loser transaction and will be undone.
-Since the commit record (LSN80) is lost, the system does not know T3 committed.
+If the log records 80–100 are only in the log tail and are lost at crash time, then T3 will be considered a loser transaction and will be undone.
+Since the commit record at LSN 80 is not present in the persisted log, the recovery process has no evidence that T3 ever committed, so it cannot treat T3 as a winner.</p>

+<p><strong>9.</strong><br>
-9. They are the updates that never happened from the perspective of the recovered log.
-Since the records are missing, the Redo phase will not reapply.
-The undo phase will only undo changes recorded in the available log up to LSN 70.
-Essentially, these future updates are lost and naturally undone by not being redone.
+In that scenario, the updates at LSN 90 and 100 are treated as updates that never happened from the perspective of recovery.
+Because these log records are missing from the stable log, the Redo phase will never see them and therefore will not reapply them.
+Due to WAL, these updates also cannot have been safely flushed to disk before their log records were written.
+The Undo phase will only undo changes recorded in the available log up to LSN 70.
+Thus, the effects of the missing updates at LSN 90 and 100 are effectively lost and “undone” simply by not being redone.</p>

 <div class="page-break" style="page-break-before: always;"></div>